jyellick/fabric-wiki/Quorum-Change.md

        yet another, in the further future), and the window will return to its configured size.

+    [jyellick@] I think there needs to be some clarification around what a 'window' is in PBFT, and the use of the term 'window' above.
+For the standard implementations of PBFT (classic and batch), execution of transactions and committing of blocks are effectively asynchronous from consensus.
+From a PBFT perspective, up to K blocks may or may not exist beyond the last checkpoint that a VP issued.
+The log size L, by default 2*K is used to compute what is referred to as the PBFT 'window', in that a PBFT node will only consens about blocks which are within the sequence number of the last stable checkpoint (where a node observed 2f+1, including its own checkpoints) and that sequence number + L.  So, for a checkpoint interval K of 10, if vp0 last sent a checkpoint regarding block 30, then all that can be said about the state of vp0's ledger is that it is at least at block 30.
+It would be completely acceptable and normal for the most recent block to be block 31, 32, ..., 39.
+In this same scenario, it is perfectly normal and expected that in a 4 VP setup, vps 0,1,2,3 could have block heights of 33,35,37,30, and the network would be thought to be in a consistent state.
+(I'd point out, this is entirely incorrect in Sieve, which is much more of the lock-step order, execute, commit, one at a time model.)

 ## A High Level Plan

 This document is a description of the plan for implementing quorum